zeekus/textfiles/pschism_build_document_with_spack.md

 set( USE_ICM ON CACHE BOOLEAN "Use ICM module")
 ```

-  5. diffutls@3.9 - As of spack v.20, diffutils3.9 is part of the bundle this is not compatible with hdf5@1.14.1-2.
+  5. *spack issue* diffutls@3.9 - As of spack v.20, diffutils3.9 is part of the bundle this is not compatible with hdf5@1.14.1-2.
   Use, diffutils@3.8 instead.

-  6. MPI - Libfabric is not part of the Azure cluster.
+  6. *MPI on Azure( - Libfabric is not part of the Azure cluster.
       To use Libfabric on Azure, some post install magic needs to ocurr to install this subsystem on the head and compute nodes.
        The package information needs to be defined in packages.yaml.

-  7. Compiler binaries - Compilers.yaml on Spack v.20.
-Seems to point to newer intel compiler binaries.
+  7. *Compiler binaries* - Compilers.yaml on Spack v.20.
+Seems to point to newer intel compiler binaries by default.
 These need to be modified to point to the intel64 variants for things to compile.

-  8. Compiler info
+  8. *Compiler info*
-    *only intel@2021.6.0 has been tested as working with pschism*
+    *I only tested intel@2021.6 with pschism.
+This version comes from intel-oneapi-compilers@2022.1.0.

     *Compiler Flags needed none*
     *be careful with compiler flags.
 The first install, you may want to compile everything without flags.*